jasonandrewth/destroyinterface/README.md

 - Go to `chrome://extensions/`
 - Enable Developer mode
 - Load unpacked and select the destroy folder from the unzipped project.
-- Activate the extension by toggling the button and reload another tab.
+- Activate the extension by toggling the button.
+- Visit a new page and enable the extension from the dropdown
 - Suggestion: Visit Facebook/ Twitter and try sending a message to a friend of yours, good luck:)

 ## But Why?